Celestialglitch/swot-reservoir-wse/docs/usage.md

 PIXC products are currently processed through temporary workspaces and are not retained in a persistent PIXC granule cache.

-Cache contents should normally be cleared only when there is a specific reason to force regeneration or redownload.
+Cache contents can be cleared only when there is a specific reason to force regeneration or redownload.

 For example: